maxime-a/SmarTrApp/readme.md

 ### Credit

-This project was developped by the EcoBelt Team.
+This project was developped by the SmarTrap Team.
-It is a web interface using the WebBluetooth API to an EcoTrap.
+It is a web interface using the WebBluetooth API to an SmarTrap.
 Software is provided as is.